 In October of 1980, the Bee Gees filed an $200+ million lawsuit against Robert Stigwood and PolyGram.
 As reported in Rolling Stone, the suit sought 75 million from both Stigwood and the Polygram group (co-owner of Stigwood’s companies), 50 million in punitive damages, millions in back royalties, the return of all the B.G. master recordings (along with copyrights), and releases from all contractual obligations to Stigwood.
 The Australian brothers claimed an independent audit revealed that Stigwood owed them millions in back royalties.
 They charged that Stigwood had mismanaged them to his own advantage.
 The languor of B.G. was not ill-placed.

 Stigwood Group president Freddie Gershon called the lawsuit revolting and maintained that the audit showed only 300,000 dollars in unpaid royalties, which RSO promptly paid to the Gibb brothers.
 Gershon saw the whole affair as contract negotiations through the press.
 Stigwood called the suit an ill-advised stunt.
 The parties settled out of court in May 1981 with public apologies.
 Reportedly, the B.G. received 70 million dollars.
 Gershon saw it as a Stigwood victory.
 He said: “If you’ve been in the business long enough, you know that all artists go through periods of temporary insanity.”

-After the success of Saturday Night Fever and Grease (consecutive hits starring John Travolta), Sgt.
-Pepper’s Lonely Hearts Club Band (1978) was supposed to be third time’s the charm for Stigwood.
-Unfortunately, greed killed his chances of making a killing.
+After the success of Saturday Night Fever and Grease, Sgt.
+Pepper’s Lonely Hearts Club Band was supposed to be third time’s the charm for Stigwood.
+Besides being released a month after Grease was, greed killed his chances of making a killing.
 The soundtrack was listed at an unprecedented $15.98.
 The price was driven up by high royalties.
 RSO calculated its own project on the album with a 14.98 list price to be about 65 cents per album.
 By including a poster, centerfold and additional colour on the embossed album sleeve, the price was raised and RSO could make what Al Coury (the president of RSO) called a normal profit.